ganicodes/next-project-template/README.md

 Testing the flow locally

 1. Ensure `.env.local` has `DATABASE_URL` and `NEXTAUTH_SECRET`.
+2. Docker command to run a Postgres container for local development `docker run --name dbName -e POSTGRES_USER=username -e POSTGRES_PASSWORD=password -e POSTGRES_DB=db -p 5432:5432 -d postgres`
-2. Run migrations and start dev server.
+3. Run migrations and start dev server.
-3. Visit `http://localhost:3000/signup` and create an account.
+4. Visit `http://localhost:3000/signup` and create an account.
-4. Confirm that a `User` row exists in Prisma Studio and that signing in works.
+5. Confirm that a `User` row exists in Prisma Studio and that signing in works.

 Deployment notes